covcom/205CDE/13_14 Database/README.md

 1. Each time an item is added or removed, the array should be saved to Local Storage.
 2. When the program first loads it should load the data back into the array and display the items in the web browser.
+3. There are some other files that use different HTML5 APIs, have a look at the code and see how much you understand.

+    ├── js
+    │   ├── document_storage.js
+    │   ├── offline_storage.js
+    │   └── web_database.js
+    ├── document_storage.html
+    ├── offline_storage.html
+    └── web_database.html